 Situated in the mountains of the province of Phang Nga in Thailand, Phung Chang Cave is a popular attraction amongst adventurers.
 Here, visitors have to canoe through a stream, then proceed over traditional bamboo rafts till they reach a point from where the water level is only about knee-deep.
 From this point, they then need to wade or hike through to reach the Cave.
 People need to be physically prepared for walking about 2 kilometres through the waters to explore the Cave and return.

-How many of these caves have you been to?
+How many of these caves in Thailand have you been to?
 Let us know in the comments below!